sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

     - Track the words that have already been visited to avoid revisiting and infinite loops.
 4. Word Pattern Matching:
     - For each word, generate all possible intermediate words by replacing each letter with * (wildcard), and use these patterns to quickly find neighbors (words that differ by one letter).

+### 7. Reconstruct Itinerary
+The problem of reconstructing an itinerary from a list of airline tickets can be solved using Depth-First Search (DFS), given the constraints that the itinerary must follow the lexicographically smallest order when multiple airports are possible.

+#### Steps
+1. Graph Representation:
+    - Model the tickets as a directed graph where each airport is a node, and each ticket is a directed edge from the departure airport to the arrival airport.
+2. DFS with Lexicographic Order:
+    - Use DFS to construct the itinerary.
+Since multiple tickets may exist from a single airport, explore them in lexicographically smallest order, meaning the destinations need to be sorted.
+3. Hierholzer's Algorithm (Postorder DFS for Eulerian Path):
+    - Since all edges to be visited exactly once (each ticket is used exactly once), this is similar to finding an Eulerian path.
+Use post-order DFS and add airports to the result list once we've used all tickets from a specific airport.